Bryan1022130/yalnix-kernel-fa25-Vector_Dos/src/notes.md

 # Kernel Heap

 We will be given a kernel library that is provided.
-This will include things such as malloc(), there is Kernel version of brk that we can use to adjust the top of the heap. the function is called ==SetKernelBrk()==.
+This will include things such as malloc(), there is Kernel version of brk that we can use to adjust the top of the heap. the function is called SetKernelBrk().

 #### We will write this function ==SetKernelBrk()==